tslilpress/cocktail-library-server/README.md

 ### Unsolved Problems
-I would like to eventually make it possible for a user to search by any key in the cocktail object, for example by name of cocktail, ingredients or even by the garnish. i would also like to create eventually use the ingredient schema so it could be updated separately than the main document.
+I would like to eventually make it possible for a user to search by any key in the cocktail object, for example by name of cocktail, ingredients or even by the garnish.
+I would also like to eventually use the ingredient schema so it could be updated separately than the main document.

 ### ERD